Sustainable business operations

 Making our business operations more sustainable

 In 2030 Achmea’s business operations will be climate neutral.
-This means that in 2030:
+For our organization in the Netherlands, this means that in 2030:

 • Carbon emissions (our carbon footprint) will be net zero.
 Remaining carbon emissions will, after all measures taken, be compensated for 40 years through large-scale reforestation.